9ekaitz/Serial-Basys3/README.md

 # Serial-Basys3
 This is a VHDL proyect to receive and send data from the serial on the Basys 3, process the data and move the respected finger.
-The data is divided in two parts, the id and the angle, the two off them are sent independentyl one per byte.
+The data is divided in two parts, the id and the angle, the two off them are sent independently one per byte.

 ![Alt text](/img/Data.png?raw=true "Data")